Our Charity Work

 At Aveley Lodge we want to support local charities, because we know they matter to our residents, staff and our visitors and make a big difference in the community we serve.

 Over the years we have regularly supported various charities such as the British Legion, HistioUK, Cancer Research UK, Children in Need and Red Nose Day by donating money or making items with the help of our residents which we have either then sold to raise funds or have donated.
 We have collected thousands of used stamps in the past from our residents, staff and visitors which we have then sent to charities such as Nowzad Dogs and Guide Dogs for the Blind and are currently collecting for the charity Canine Partners.
 We also support the annual World Wildlife Day set up by the charity World Wide Fund for nature (WWF).
-On the 14th June 2018, our residents will be taking part in the Cupcake Challenge in aid of the Alzheimer’s Society by getting involved with the baking and decorating process and then enjoying their tasty treats with friends, family and our staff while raising money for a worthy charity at the same time.
+On the 14th June 2018, our residents took part in the Cupcake Challenge in aid of the Alzheimer’s Society by getting involved with the baking and decorating process and then enjoying their tasty treats with friends, family and our staff while raising £141 for a worthy charity at the same time.

 Our resident knit and natter group alternate the charities every three months which the residents knit for.
 In the past, hats and booties have been made for the babies in Special Care at our local hospital and we aim to help a local homeless charity and animal welfare charity by making blankets.
 We host special themed days where special cakes are made by our residents and items sold for specific causes and we also support our local Church here in Fingringhoe too.

 Aveley Lodge has also been approached by a company called Exploring Educational Opportunities (EEO) in Colchester for assistance with one of their educational courses they are running in conjunction with Refugee Action – Colchester.
 This is a project we are also keen to support.

 “Alone we can do so little; together we can do so much” Helen Keller